sagemathinc/cocalc-doc/source/software.rst

 .. note::

     Via the :ref:`software-environment` selector,
-    you have a little bit control over the software you're running in your project.
+    you have control over the software you're running in your project.

 .. _SageMath: https://sagemath.org